melezhik/pjam-on-rails/README.md

 Will be created in ~/.pjam/projects directory.

-# Terminology
+# Glossary

-A brief explanation for pjam concept.
+A brief explanation for pjam concept in glossary way.

-- Pjam - a name of the build server.
-Pjam-on-rails - an "official" name, bear in mind that pjam application is written on ruby on rails framework.
+- `Pjam` - a name of the build server.
+Pjam-on-rails - a long, "official" name, bear in mind that pjam application is written on ruby on rails framework.

-- An application - is arbitruary perl application with source code checked out from VCS.
+- `Application` - is arbitruary perl application.
+A `component` - is a part of application, an arbitrary source code stored in VCS.
+In pjam model an application is the _list_ of components.

-- Project describes an application build configuration.
-This configuration to be applied to next build to be run.
-The configuration is the list of components.
-Every component is the represented by url in VCS.
-Also project has a _main_ application component  which distribution is created from.
-Hereby components are just dependencies for an application to be build.
+Components may also be treated as perl modules, but not necessarily should be perl modules.
+Every component should has valid Build.PL|Makefile.PL file.

+- A pjam `dependency`.
+Is one of two types of things:
+    - a CPAN module - get resolved from cpan repository
+    - a component; a component of course may depend on CPAN modules

+- Pjam `project` is and application _view_ in pjam GUI.

+- `Build proccess` - the process of creation of distribution archive for an application.
+Schematically it does following
+     - every component is visited, converted into pinto distirbution archive and added to pinto repository.
+     - then every pinto distribution is installed into local directory - `build install base`
+     - then build install base is archived - we have so called build artefact.

+- Pjam `Build` is the snapshot for two types of things:
+    - an application's componets list
+    - a pinto local repository - implimented as pinto stack

+- Build has:
+    - an install base - local directory with all of the dependencies for an application
+    - a state : 'succeeded'|'failed'.
+Succeeded build means build process has finished successfully and build has a artefact.
+    - an attached pinto stack, which represent all modules version installed into build install base

-- Build is the result of build process run by user, when build starts:
+- Build `"inheritance"` .
+When build process starts:
-    - project configuration is applied to build environment as components list
+    - project's components list is applied to build environment
-    - new pinto stacks is created as a copy of pinto stack of previous build
+    - new pinto stack is created as a copy of pinto stack of previous build
     - new install base is created as a copy of istall base of previous build
     - build is added to builds queue ( see note about build scheduler )

+- `Sequences of builds`.
+User change an application component's list and initiate build processes, which in  turn results in build sequences for given project.
-- Different builds may be compared.
+Different builds may be compared.

-- Build scheduler - asynchronous scheduler processing the build's queue.
-Using delayed_job under the hood
+- `Build scheduler` - asynchronous scheduler processing the build's queue.
+Build schediler uses delayed_job under the hood.
-- Artefacts - files created during the process of creating build
-     - Install base - an local directory with all of the dependencies for application
-     - Distribution archive - archived install base directory

 # See also
 - [pinto](https://github.com/thaljef/Pinto)
 - [ruby on rails](http://rubyonrails.org)